swiftlang/swift-evolution/proposals/nnnn-placeholder-types.md

 }
 ```

-Under this proposal, only `frobnicate1`, `frobnicate3` and `frobnicate6` would compile without error (`frobnicate1`, of course, compiles without this proposal as well), since all others have placeholders appearing in at least one position in the function signature.
+Under this proposal, only `frobnicate`, `frobnicate3` and `frobnicate6` would compile without error (`frobnicate1`, of course, compiles without this proposal as well), since all others have placeholders appearing in at least one position in the function signature.

 ### Dynamic casts